Dividing Assets & Debts

 In an uncontested divorce, both spouses agree on the terms and details of the divorce, such as splitting of assets and debts, child custody, and visitation schedules.

 It isn’t just assets that need to be divided in divorce.
 Any debt you’ve acquired—from a mortgage to credit card debt—needs to be fairly divided too.

 Like assets, debt is either classified as marital or separate.
 Florida is an equitable distribution state, which means that both spouses are responsible for debt that was acquired during the marriage.
 In some cases, a judge might determine that debt acquired during the marriage is separate property.
 An experienced attorney can look into your unique situation and let you know what to expect.

 For example, you don’t want to get stuck with half of the debt if your spouse was the one responsible for sinking all that money into an expensive hobby.
 A good divorce attorney knows how to divide debt in a way that makes sense.

 I’m AJ Grossman, an Orlando-based family law attorney, and I started Leap Frog Divorce as a client-focused law firm.
 I do whatever it takes to help my clients achieve their goals, whether I need to be a consultant, mediator, lawyer, or co-counsel to assist your current lawyer.

 Going through a divorce is exhausting and emotionally draining.
 But I do this every day and am an expert in family law.
 Throughout the process, I keep an eye on the big picture, coaching you to make the right choices that will help you today and well into the future.

-Sign up for one of our Strategy Sessions so that we can begin the process of dividing your assets and start your journey that will eventually lead to a happier place.
+Sign up for one of our Consultations so that we can begin the process of dividing your assets and start your journey that will eventually lead to a happier place.